Ntsekees/Nahaiwa/grammar/src/morphology/base-slot.md

 For examples:

-◉ ⟪-kóyu⟫, one-root base, unary valency: “➊ is a dog.”
+◉ ⟪-kóyu⟫, one-root base, unary valency: “➊ is a dog”.
+◉ ⟪-cál⟫, one-root base, binary valency: “➊ has visual perception of ➋”.
+◉ ⟪-yéwa⟫, one-root base, ternary valency: “➊ is thankful to ➋ for having property ➌”.
+◉ ⟪-kíwaƛʰaı⟫ (⟪-kíwa-ƛʰaı⟫, “skin-tree”), two roots base, unary valency: “➊ is tree bark”.
+◉ ⟪-yı̋yewa⟫ (⟪-yı̋-yewa⟫, “display-grateful”), two roots base, ternary valency: “➊ thanks, displays gratefulness to ➋ for having property ➌”.